 A Classic Full of Sweet Memories

 Strawberry shortcake has always been a favorite dessert of mine since I was a kid.
 I think I requested for my birthday cake most of the time.
-My mom would make a big flaky shortcake or vanilla sponge and layer it with fresh sweet strawberries and whipped cream.
-Is there anything better than in-season ripe juicy sweet strawberries and vanilla scented cream?
+My mom would make a big flaky shortcake or vanilla sponge cake and layer it with fresh sweet strawberries and whipped cream.
+Is there anything better than in-season ripe juicy sweet strawberries and vanilla-scented cream?
 No. No there is not.
-If you answered yes we need to have words.
-OK not really (I’m way to passive to actually do that) but I think this recipe will change your mind.

 Eat The Flowers